 Science is better at Oregon State

-We love science and we’re really good at it.
-If you want to ask the Big Questions, to make the world a better place and to travel the world, then Oregon State is the place to experience science.
-Our scientists often find themselves pulled to some of the most exotic places as they search for ways to create a healthy planet, healthy people and healthy economy.
+We love science and we're really good at it.
+If you want to ask the Big Questions, make the world a better place and jump into hands-on research that goes way beyond the classroom, then Oregon State is the perfect place for you.
+Our graduates travel to wherever their passion takes them—whether under a microscope, out in the field, across the oceans or deep in space—striving to create a healthy planet, a healthy people and a healthy economy.

 Every student matters

-Our students have access to academic and professional advisors to help them find their true passion and embark on the right career path.
-Our team of dedicated advisors help students navigate coursework, research and scholarship opportunities as well as life beyond Corvallis and Oregon State.
+Our students have access to academic and professional advisors who help them find their true passion and embark on the right career path.
+Our team of professional and faculty advisors help students select courses, identify research and scholarship opportunities, find internships and navigate life beyond Corvallis and Oregon State.

-About 275 science students received more than $2.1 million in scholarships and awards for merit, need and undergraduate research experiences last year.
-And scores of our students win summer research funding opportunities to pursue research in labs across the nation.
+Last year, more than 806 incoming freshmen in the College of Science received $2.95 million in scholarships and awards for merit, need and undergraduate research experiences from Oregon State.
+And 275 returning science students received $2.1 million in scholarships and awards for merit, need and undergraduate research experiences last year thanks to support from generous alumni and friends of our College.
+Scores of our students win summer research grants to pursue their work in labs across the nation.

-After graduating magna cum laude with degrees in Biology and Chemistry, Cook plunged into her career as an ocean ambassador working to bridge the areas of science, communication, industry and exploration.
+After graduating magna cum laude with degrees in biology and chemistry, Megan Cook plunged into her career as an ocean ambassador working to bridge the areas of science, communication, industry and exploration.

 It's FUN.#3 College Town, American Institute for Economic Research